Kitware/tangelo/docs/setup.rst

     {
         "hostname": "0.0.0.0",
         "port":     8080,

-        "logdir":   "~/.config/tangelo"
     }

-This minimal configuration file specifies that Tangelo should listen on all interfaces for connections on port 8080, and use the logfile ``~/.config/tangelo/tangelo.log``.
+This minimal configuration file specifies that Tangelo should listen on all interfaces for connections on port 8080.
 By contrast, ``tangelo.conf.global`` looks like this:

 .. code-block:: javascript